victorhook/blog/_posts/2022-03-03-Final-Reflection.md

 - Exploring a new city and a completely new country was very exciting.
 I love to travel, so in some ways, the exchange was one very long travelling adventure!

 ## What was the worst thing(s) about the exchange?
-- Being far away from my partner and my family was the definitely the hardest part of the exchange.
+- Being far away from my partner and my family was definitely the hardest part of the exchange.
 Like everything, you get used to it, but unfortunately that doesn't make it suck any less.

 ## What did you learn from the exchange?
 From a technical perspective, I've learnt: